IBM/spectrum-scale-policy-scripts/runpolicy/readme.md

 		runpolicy.sh path list-byStateWithTapeID.txt -I defer -f dirPrefix

    The resulting file lists are stored in a directory denoted by parameter `-f dirPrefix`.
 File names and tape ID of premigrated files are stored in file `dirPrefix.list.premigTapeID` and file names and tape ID of migrated files are stored in file `dirPrefix.list.migTapeID`.
+For example if the parameter `dirPrefix` is set to `/tmp/files`, then the file lists would be named: `/tmp/files.list.premigTapeID` and `/tmp/files.list.migTapeID`.
    Instead of specifying the parameter `-I defer -f dirPrefix` in the command line, these can also be encoded in the script variable `DEFAULT_OPTS`.